jennherrarte/paramount-twitter-feed/README.md

 ***
 # ☕ Stuff that needs work
+- The UI looks fine on Chrome but occasionally glitches on Safari
 - Expanding media queries for more devices
 - Implement location for twitter users
 - Implement more consistent styling across homepage and show pages